Agile Control System

 Agile control system for continuous, rapid adaptation to market changes

-Approaches for agile processes and projects at the operational level are now known at most companies and are often already established or being introduced.
-However, many organizations find it difficult to align organizational controlling in an agile manner.
-Classic controlling and management approaches have difficulty mapping the need for continuous adaptation because they are focused on efficient planning and implementation.
-New, more agile methods such as OKR (Objectives and Key Results) supposedly provide a remedy here, but in turn bring a new high level of complexity into the company.
-As a result, decisions continue to be made incoherently at various levels, or not at all - so that although agile and efficient work is done operationally, overall effectiveness falls by the wayside.
+Approaches for agile processes and projects at the operational level are now known to most companies and are often already established or being introduced.
+However, many organizations find it difficult to align organizational control in an agile manner.
+Classic controlling and management approaches can hardly reflect the need for continuous adaptation, as they are focused on efficient planning and implementation.
+New, more agile methods such as OKR (Objectives and Key Results) supposedly provide a remedy here, but in turn bring a new level of high complexity to the company.
+The result: decisions are still often made incoherently at various levels, or not at all - so that although work is carried out agilely and efficiently at the operational level, overall effectiveness suffers.

-The solution is an agile management system that counters complexity with the greatest possible simplicity and can be used stringently "from the CEO to the intern".
-By means of a clear procedure, easy-to-use methods and tools, and transparent alignment with measurable corporate goals, decisions can always be made as close as possible to the information, and yet coherently in the interests of the company as a whole.
+The solution is an agile control system that meets complexity with the greatest possible simplicity and can be used stringently “from the CEO to the intern”.
+By means of a clear procedure, easy-to-use methods and tools and a transparent orientation towards measurable company goals, decisions can always be made as close as possible to the information, and yet coherently in the sense of the company as a whole.

 Introduction of an agile management system

-In many years of academic research and applied practice venture.idea was able to develop and apply a novel agile control system.
-On the one hand, it fulfills the requirements of established companies and, on the other hand, meets the immense complexity with maximum simplicity.
+In many years of academic research and applied practice, venture.idea has been able to develop and apply a novel agile control system.
+On the one hand, this meets the requirements of established companies and, on the other hand, meets the immense complexity with maximum simplicity.

 Image title: Agile Management System